MatildaMared/ljudio/README.md

 Ljudio

 An audio/video player named Ljudio.
-You can make your one playlists, follow other users playlist, queue your favourite songs and much more.
+You can make your own playlists, follow other users playlists, queue your favourite songs and much more.
 Sign up at "/login" and enter a world of great songs and beautiful layout.

 Instructions for running code